Are There Hidden Costs When You Move House?

 When you arrive in your new home, you’re going to want power, light, and an internet connection.
 There may be fees involved in setting up your services.
 For example, if there was no existing phone line, you might encounter costs when setting up your broadband service.
 Not every utility company will charge for this, but some do, so make sure you’re aware of those costs as early as possible in your move.
 This will help ensure that your property is adequately supplied with heat, water, and internet when you get there.

 If you’re moving long-distance, it’s possible you haven’t had the chance to examine your new property as much as you might have liked.
 This might mean when you move in, over your first few days in the home, you discover things you’d like to change.
 Even if you’re not moving far, there’s always the risk that you’re going to find something about the home you don’t quite like.
 Budget for this in advance to make sure you have money left to make your home how you really want it.

 This can be anything from furnishing it the way you want, making sure that you know whether or not the property comes furnished at all (it sounds obvious, but never presume one way or the other), or even making alterations to the structure.
 Give yourself some money to play with to make sure you can make any changes you feel you have to.

 Working Out Your Budget

 The key is to make sure you’re as well informed as possible about the process of buying or selling from beginning to end.
-Learn what costs you might face, and how much they might be, to give yourself a truer representation of what your budget needs to be.
-When you have that figure, make sure you leave even more money in reserve.
+Learn what costs you might face and how much they might be to give yourself a more accurate representation of what your budget needs to be.
+Then, when you have that figure, make sure you leave even more money in reserve.
 The only guarantee about buying or selling a house is that there will always be an expense somewhere down the line you didn’t anticipate – so always be prepared.« Stamp Duty Scrapped for Homebuyers on Properties Worth up to £500,000 Losing Your Job: The Survivors’ Guide »